Visas & Immigration

 • Applications submitted before 12:01am on 26 March are processed under the existing rules

-• Existing visa holders are not affected — their current permission remains valid
+• Existing visa holders are not affected — their current permission remains entirely valid

 Why these four countries